 Use the developmenteducation.ie Genocide learning module to explore the 8 stages of genocide in more detail, a selection of genocides that have taken place in recent history (Bosnia, Rwanda, debating Darfur, the Armenian genocide and the American genocide) and reflections on an action project that took up the theme of genocide http://www.developmenteducation.ie/issues-and-topics/genocide

 - See the resource Exploring Genocide: educational issues and challenges (2007) for educators, annotated in the resource catalogue

-- Learn about the Genocide Wall Mural action project by Presentation College, Bray, students in our DE in Action section
+- Learn about the Genocide Wall Mural action project by Presentation College, Bray, students in our Stories of Change section